- What every physician needs to know:

 Radiation therapy in patients with controlled or limited systemic disease.
 Stereotactic radiation therapy for limited number of brain metastases (<5 lesions) whole brain radiation therapy (WBRT) may follow in some cases.

-WBRT for multiple brain metastases in patients with poorly controlled systemic disease or poor performance status.
+WBRT for multiple brain metastases in patients with poorly controlled systemic disease or poor performance status is still performed.
+However, the value of WBRT in melanoma is questionable and this modality is frequently avoided.

 Other clinical emergencies associated with disseminated cancer seen with melanoma: